munshkr/flok/README.md

 * `tidal,foxdot,hydra`: 3 slots, with tidal, foxdot and hydra respectively.
 * `sclang,sclang,sclang,hydra,hydra`: 5 slots total, the first 3 with `sclang`
   and the last 2 with `hydra`.
+* `mercury, hydra`: 2 slots total, one with Mercury and one with Hydra.

 Now click on *Create session*.

 You will now be shown a **token** and asked for a nickname.
 Save the token, as you will need it next for starting the REPL.
-Enter your nickname and click on *Join*.
+Optionally copy the repl-code to easily paste in the terminal and hook up your repl.
+Enter your nickname and click on
+*Join*.

 You are ready to start writing.
 Share the URL to your friends so they can join